BOARD OF DIRECTORS

 Alan Ponchick recently retired from CUNO / 3M Purification after over 28 years of service.
 He was their Global Sales Training Manager for the last 10 years of his career and had served as their United Way Campaign Chairman for several years before he was invited to join the United Way of Meriden / Wallingford Board of Directors at which he was the 2012 and 2013 Campaign Chairman.
 Alan joined our Board of Directors in 2014.

 Chris Ulbrich is Chief Executive Officer of Ulbrich Stainless Steels & Special Metals Inc. In his role, Chris has expanded the Wallingford-based company by building new operations, acquiring new divisions and investing back into the business.
 In 1993, Chris became the President of Ulbrich Service Centers.
 From 1995 to 2013, he served as COO of Ulbrich.
 In 2014, he was appointed Chairman and CEO.
 Chris provides strength and support to Ulbrich employees, customers and to various local communities.
 With decades of business experience, Chris contributes to the Meriden-Wallingford Community Foundation as a donor and offers an important perspective on business and industry.

 Weston Ulbrich is a graduate of Rollins College in Orlando, Florida.
-Weston is a Communications Specialist for Ulbrich Stainless Steels & Special Metals, Inc., a Realtor for RE/MAX Right Choice and Secretary of the Greater Hartford Twilight Baseball League.
+Weston is a Communications Specialist for Ulbrich Stainless Steels & Special Metals, Inc. and a Realtor.
 He is enthusiastic about charitable giving and leverages digital technology to host events, to drive fundraising and to spread awareness for community-minded needs and causes.
 Weston serves as the web developer for the Meriden-Wallingford Community Foundation.